openNDS/mesh11sd/README.md

 A mesh network is a multi point to multi point layer 2 mac-routing backhaul used to interconnect mesh peers.
 Mesh peers are generally non-user devices, such as routers, access points, CPEs etc..

-A normal user device, such as a phone, tablet, laptop etc., cannot connect to a mesh network.
+A normally configured user device, such as a phone, tablet, laptop etc., cannot connect to a mesh network.
 Instead, connection is achieved via a mesh gateway, a special type of mesh peer.

 **Are you sure you want a mesh?**